Dima Khalidi, Director

 Dylan Saba, Staff Attorney

-Dylan Saba is a Staff Attorney at Palestine Legal, where he advises Palestine human rights advocates on a number of issues, such as free speech violations, employment discrimination, bullying, and disciplinary actions.
+Dylan Saba is a staff attorney at Palestine Legal, where he advises Palestine human rights advocates on a number of issues, such as free speech violations, employment discrimination, bullying, and disciplinary actions.
 Dylan is half Palestinian and half Jewish American.

 Prior to joining Palestine Legal, Dylan worked as a Staff Attorney for New York Legal Assistance Group’s Tenants’ Rights Unit.
 There, he represented low income New Yorkers in eviction proceedings and advised tenants on housing matters across New York City.
 Dylan is a graduate of Berkeley Law, where he volunteered with both the Workers’ Rights Clinic and the International Human Rights Workshop.
 Dylan has also worked for the Berkeley Law Human Rights Center and for a private public interest law firm in San Francisco.
 During law school, Dylan won awards for his coursework in Civil Procedure, Constitutional Law, Law and Social Movements, and Race and American Law.